We are fortunate to live in an outdoor utopia-Conroe, Texas.

 - Bringing bottled water and a bowl on outings, and frequently offering your dog a drink

-If you and your dog enjoy spending time in the great Texas outdoors, ensure your furry friend is protected from leptospirosis, a serious—but preventable—disease.
-Contact our Stone Ridge Veterinary Medical Center Conroe team with any leptospirosis questions, or to schedule your dog’s vaccination.
+If you and your dog enjoy spending time in the great Texas outdoors, ensure your furry friend is protected from leptospirosis, a serious-but preventable-disease.
+Contact our Stone Ridge Veterinary Medical Center & Pet Resort team with any leptospirosis questions, or to schedule your dog's vaccination.